preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 .. image:: targeting-properties.png

-The Properties must be added to the Enterprise Properties list to be able to be used here.
+The Properties must be added to the Enterprise Properties list to be able to be used here, as well as be of the type "Taxonomy".

 Add a Target Property
 -----------------------